-We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+We propose over the coming financial year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

-J Hill Chief Executive Date : 29th September 2011 P Moakes Leader of Council Date : 29th September 2011
+J Hill Chief Executive Date:

+P Moakes Leader of Council Date: